MarkCruse/k3y-open-sessions/CONTRIBUTING.md

 ## Thank You

-Your interest in improving the K3Y Open Slot Finder is truly appreciated.
+Your interest in improving the K3Y Open Session Finder is truly appreciated.
 Every contribution counts—thank you for helping make this tool better for the SKCC community!